mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingQueryControllers.md

 As stated previously, the `QueryControls` can be thought of as a limited version of `QueryStore`.
 In fact, it uses a weak reference to a `QueryStore` under the hood, and only exposes a select few APIs from the store to give you control over the query.

 From a design perspective, this makes sense considering the notion of automatic fetching.
 When automatic fetching is disabled on a query store, all state updates to the query must come either from updating the state manually, or by explicitly calling `fetch` on the store manually.
-Controllers are inherently "running in the background" and are not guaranteed to refetch the query based on manual user interactions, therefore `yieldRefetch` falls under the bin of automatic fetching.
+Controllers are inherently "running in the background" and are not guaranteed to refetch the query based on manual user interactions, therefore ``QueryControls/yieldRefetch(with:)`` falls under the bin of automatic fetching.

 ### The QueryController Modifier

-Controllers are powered by the `QueryModifier` system.
+Controllers are powered by the ``QueryModifier`` system.
 In fact, the modifier is quite simple.

 ```swift
 struct QueryControllerModifier<